Bulkas456/BBTransaction/README.md

 * .NET Framework 3.5 (no async await functionality)
 * .NET Framework 4.5
 * NET Core 1.0
+# Build notes
+You can remove the async await functionality from builds by specifying 'NOASYNC' in compilation symbols.
 # How it works
 The library produces a transaction object which runs actions for a steps in a specific order.
 When an exception occurred or a transaction is cancelled then undo methods for a finished steps are processed.
 When transaction finish successfully then post actions are invoked.
 Let's see an example: